tpetmanson/aca/README.md

 In this case, its run time is linear in the length of the input plus the number of matched entries.

 See https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm for more information.

+See https://github.com/tpetmanson/aca/blob/master/docs/slides04.pdf to learn more about how AC automatons work.

 ## Example usage